arangodb/arangodb/3rdParty/README_maintainers.md

    `#region ArangoDB-specific changes` and `#endregion`
 8. Verify the changes were applied correctly and discard the old copy of `index.html`

-To verify the changes were applied correctly, start ArangoDB and open the ArangoDB Rest API documentation in the ArangoDB web interface.
+To verify the changes were applied correctly, start the ArangoDB server and open the _Rest API_ documentation (_Support_ tab) in the ArangoDB web interface.
 Routes can be executed by clicking on them to expand their documentation, clicking the _Try it out_ button, filling out any required fields and clicking the _Execute_ button.